Locations:

 Just like certain irritants can trigger your nasal allergies, the same can happen to your vagina.
 Sometimes, certain fabrics or fragrances just don’t agree with that part of your body.

-Switching to feminine hygiene products like scented tampons and pads — which are all-around not a good idea, by the way — can lead to an itchy, irritated sensation in or around the vaginal area.
+Switching to hygiene products like scented tampons and pads — which are all-around not a good idea, by the way — can lead to an itchy, irritated sensation in or around the vaginal area.

 And bath soap or even a change in laundry soap can cause a reaction in your vagina.
 That’s partially why it’s recommended to avoid douching, or “over-cleaning” your vagina — to avoid any added irritants.